saucelabs/sauce-school/codelabs/Module5_SeleniumJava.md

 <img src="assets/5.06I.png" alt="Unlock Jenkins" width="750"/>

 Now use your terminal to navigate to the folder above, written in red.
-Once you are in the folder `/Users/username/.jenkins/secrets, `you can run the command in the terminal:
+Once you are in the folder `/Users/username/.jenkins/secrets`, you can run the command in the terminal:

 ```